-FVSU’s Food and Nutrition Program aims to graduate students to become ambassadors of health and wellness for individuals, families and communities.
+The food and nutrition program equips graduates to become ambassadors of health and wellness for individuals, families and communities through a comprehensive curriculum.

-The Food and Nutrition Education Program prepares students to work in a variety of different settings.
-These settings include food services, community based organizations, research and education.
+The Food and Nutrition Education Program prepares students to work in a variety of different settings including: food services, community-based organizations, research and education.
 The program of study focuses on the boundless knowledge, skills and values of the health and wellness profession.
-The Food and Nutrition student is prepared with a comprehensive curriculum.
 The curriculum derived from the areas of food and nutrition sciences are included throughout the program.

 - Food and Nutrition Sciences Educator